 Students must declare a specialty track upon entry to their program of study.
 Students have the opportunity to change specialty tracks.
 Students must change specialty tracks during a registration period.

-- The student will petition to transfer specialty tracks by sending both Department Chairs (DCs) the Status Change Form via e-mail.
-The request to transfer must be submitted no later than the registration period for the following term. - 2.
-The DCs will evaluate the request.
-If approved, the DC for the new specialty track will sign the form and send it to the Registrar. - 3.
+The request to transfer must be submitted no later than the registration period for the following term.
+Students are not guaranteed admission into the other specialty track.

+- 1. The student will make an appointment and discuss this with the current Department Chair to determine if this is a good option. - 2.
+The student will then complete a petition to transfer specialty tracks and send to both Department Chairs.
+The Petition includes including the following documents: - a.
+A goal statement explaining why the student is requesting to change tract and what their intent is after completing the program. - b.
+A recommendation from faculty. - 3.
+The student will contact the DC of the specialty track they wish to enter to set up an appointment for an interview. - 4.
+The two Department Chairs will evaluate the request.
+If approved the student will be notified by the initial Department Chair. - 5.
+The student will send a Program Status Change Form via e-mail to the Department Chair of the new specialty track. - The DC will sign the Program Status Change Form and complete a new Program of Study and send both to the Registrar, and Student. - 7.
 The Registrar reviews and signs the form, makes changes in the Student Management System, and sends the completed form to the student, Financial Aid Director, and the Accounting Department as confirmation of the change.
-If the student has not received the signed form from the Registrar within two weeks of submitting the request, the student should contact their DC immediately. - 4.
-The Accounting Department will send the student a new payment schedule.
-The Financial Aid Director will send the student a new award letter if needed. - 5.
-Once the Status Change form has been completed, the student and the DC will update the Program of Study (POS) for the specialty track.
+If the student has not received the signed form from the Registrar within two weeks of submitting the request, the student should contact their DC immediately.

+- The Accounting Department will send the student a new payment schedule.
+The Financial Aid Director will send the student a new award letter if needed. - 9.
+Once the Program Status Change form has been completed, the student and the DC will update the Program of Study (POS) for the specialty track.
 A new Student Advisor will also be assigned at this time if appropriate.
-A copy of the new POS will be placed in the student's file and sent to the Student Advisor. - 6.
-A fee is charged if the transfer occurs more than two weeks after Frontier Bound.
+A copy of the new POS will be placed in the student's file and sent to the Student Advisor. - A fee is charged if the transfer occurs more than two weeks after Frontier Bound.